Cutting a Pancake with an Exotic Knife: The constrained long-legged L , X , H , and phi

 \subsection{The constrained long-legged \texorpdfstring{$\overline{\sf X}$}{\sf X}}

-A {\em constrained long-legged} $\overline{\sf X}$ consists of a distinguished point, its center, e.g., $(0,0)$, from which two perpendicular lines (its arms, or axes) emanate (e.g., $x=0$ and $y=0$), or any of the images of this figure under the similarity group $\sG_{\mathnormal sim}$.
+A {\em constrained long-legged} $\overline{\sf X}$ consists of a distinguished point, its center, from which two perpendicular lines (its arms, or axes) emanate.
+The group $\simGroup$ acts transitively on this \mabs, and as holotype we may take the center $(0,0)$ and the lines $x=0$ and $y=0$.

-A graph $G_{\overline{\sf X}}(n)$ with $n$ $\overline{\sf X}$'s is also a pancake graph $G_{\sf K}(2n)$ with $2n$ lines, so \eqref{Eq1} gives \beql{EqcX} a_{\overline{\sf X}}(n) \le a_{\sf K}(2n) = 2n^2+n+1 \quad (\seqnum{A084849})~. \eeq Two $\overline{\sf X}$'s can intersect in at most $\kappa(\overline{\sf X}) = 4$ points, so $V_{\sC} \le 4\binom{n}{2}$, and then \eqref{EqEV2} also gives $R \le 2n^2+n+1$.
+A graph $\Gamma_{\overline{\sf X}}(n)$ with $n$ $\overline{\sf X}$'s is also a pancake graph $\Gamma_{\sf K}(2n)$ with $2n$ lines, so \eqref{Eq1} gives \beql{EqcX} a_{\overline{\sf X}}(n) \le a_{\sf K}(2n) = 2n^2+n+1 \quad (\seqnum{A084849})~. \eeq Two $\overline{\sf X}$'s can intersect in at most $\kappa(\overline{\sf X}) = 4$ points, so $V_{\sC} \le 4\binom{n}{2}$, and then \eqref{EqEV2} also gives $R \le 2n^2+n+1$.